BritishFalcon/BAPTender/README.md

 PostgreSQL and a Redis instance using `docker-compose`.
 The compose file passes the correct `BACKEND_URL` so the frontend can communicate with the API.

+The backend container waits for the database to become available before starting, so the stack should come up cleanly with a single command.

 ```bash
 docker compose up --build
 ```